Frank Sinatra: Early life

-"They'd fought through his childhood and continued to do so until her dying day.
+They'd fought through his childhood and continued to do so until her dying day.
 But I believe that to counter her steel will he'd developed his own.
 To prove her wrong when she belittled his choice of career ...
 Their friction first had shaped him; that, I think, had remained to the end and a litmus test of the grit in his bones.
-It helped keep him at the top of his game."
+It helped keep him at the top of his game.

 — —Sinatra's daughter Nancy on the importance of his mother Dolly in his life and character.

 Francis Albert Sinatra (Note: On his original birth certificate, Sinatra's name was recorded incorrectly as "Frank Sinestro", a clerical error.
 In May 1945, he officially corrected the name on his birth certificate to "Francis A. Sinatra".) was born on December 12, 1915, in a tenement at 415 Monroe Street in Hoboken, New Jersey, (Note: The house at 415 Monroe Street burned down and no longer exists.
 The site is marked by a brick archway with a bronze plaque on the sidewalk that reads, "Francis Albert Sinatra: The Voice".
 The building at 417 Monroe Street has a "From Here to Eternity", sign with images of an Oscar statue.
 It was opened as a museum by Ed Shirak in 2001, but closed after five years because of maintenance issues.) the only child of Italian immigrants Natalina "Dolly" Garaventa and Antonino Martino "Marty" Sinatra.
 (Note: Other sources incorrectly say Catania.)
-His father was Sicilian, while his mother was from Genoa.
-Sinatra weighed 13.5 lbs at birth and had to be delivered with the aid of forceps, which caused severe scarring to his left cheek, neck, and left ear, and lifelong damage to his eardrum.
-Sinatra's grandmother resuscitated him by running him under cold water until he gasped.
-Because of Sinatra's injuries, his baptism at St. Francis Church in Hoboken was delayed until April 2, 1916.
+His mother was from Genoa, Liguria, while his father was from Lercara Friddi, Sicily.
+Sinatra weighed 13.5 lbs at birth and had to be delivered with the aid of forceps, which caused severe scarring to his left cheek, neck, and lifelong damage to his left eardrum, delaying his baptism to April 2, 1916.
 A childhood operation left major scarring on his neck, and during adolescence, Sinatra was further scarred by cystic acne.
+His excessively skinny frame as a child and young man later became the subject of jokes during stage shows.
 He was raised in the Catholic Church.